werf/website/pages_en/rails/200_real_apps/080_configuration.md

 ## Handling confidential data using Values and Secrets

 To start working with secrets, you first need to generate a symmetric encryption key.
-Use the following command to do this: `werf helm secret generate-secret-key`.
-Note that we have already generated the encryption key as well as prepared/encrypted the secrets for you.
-The encryption key is stored in the repository in the `.werf_secret_key` file; werf uses it automatically.
+You can use the following command to do this: `werf helm secret generate-secret-key`.
+However, since we have already prepared/encrypted the secrets for you, the encryption key that will be used in this chapter is generated as well.
+This encryption key is stored in the repository in the `.werf_secret_key` file; werf uses it automatically.
 >_Caution!
 You MUST NOT store the key in the repository when working with real-life applications.
 We recommend keeping it in a safe place and passing via the `WERF_SECRET_KEY` environment variable.
 You can read more about using encryption keys in the [werf documentation]({{ site.url }}/documentation/v1.2/advanced/helm/configuration/secrets.html#encryption-key)._

 The application configuration contains data that should not be stored in unencrypted form in the repository (e.g., the database login and password).
-Instead of storing the login and password in plain text in the configuration file (as we currently do):
+Thus, we won't store the login and password in plain text in the configuration file (as we currently do):
 {% include snippetcut_example path="config/database.yml" syntax="yaml" examples=page.examples_initial %}
-... we will store them encrypted in the `.helm/secret-values.yaml` file along with other confidential parameters:
+Instead, we will store them encrypted in the `.helm/secret-values.yaml` file along with other confidential parameters:
 {% include snippetcut_example path=".helm/secret-values.yaml" syntax="yaml" examples=page.examples %}

 Use the command below to decrypt the secrets stored in `.helm/secret-values.yaml`: